PennLINC/Reward/dsr.md

 CUBIC Path: `~/original_data/bidsdatasets/fndm1`

-Datalad Status: NA
+Datalad Status: saved, unlocked

-Git Branch: NA
+Git Branch: master

 DSR: Adjusted heuristics and relevant data on Flywheel using `fw-heudiconv`, and output data to CUBIC using `fw export bids`.
 Currently no ASL data has been transferred (need updated ASL BIDS spec).